 Create a to do list.

 I have discovered the best way for me to start to overcome perfectionism is to have a plan laid out.
-I map out the things I need to do every month, and then each day I ALSO create a to do list (You will definitely want to get a planner like this one to store your list).
+I map out the things I need to do every month, and then each day I ALSO create a to do list (you will definitely want to get a planner like the Clever Fox Planner to store your list).
 This ensures each day that I’m working towards my ultimate goal.

 Set a timeline for your launch.